fred-maussion/elastic-enabled-bank/README.md

 ## Set up locally on your environment:
 ### Ideally you need to have experience with Python.
-#### This project has been designed to run locally on your own computer, connecting to an Elastic Cloud cluster, and an Azure OpenAI endpoint.

 ### Prerequisites
 You must have Python 3.10 or above installed locally on the system you intend to run this demo on.